-WHO SAID IT: Donald Rumsfeld (Secretary of Defense) or Peter Brook (Secretary of Bullshit)?
+WHO SAID IT: Donald Rumsfeld (Secretary of Defense) or Peter Brook (Secretary of Artistes)?

-Reading The Open Door, Mr. Brook's trite, solipsistic, and self-aggrandizing sequel to The Empty Space (his famous book about directing), reminded me of nothing so much as the circuitous pronouncements of my favorite Bush administration official.
-I promise I haven't gone out of my way to make Mr. Brook or Mr. Rumsfeld sound banal and/or silly.
-Each achieves that effect admirably on his own.
+Reading The Open Door, Mr. Brook's sequel to The Empty Space (his famous book about directing), I noticed an uncanny resemblance to the gnomic pronouncements of my favorite Bush administration official.
 The first person who correctly identifies the quotations wins a bottle of middling champagne and DVD copy of Oh!
-Calcutta!—which I hated even more than The Open Door.
+Calcutta!—.
 E-mail your answers to firstname.lastname@example.org.

 A. "When I took my daughter, then 3 or 4 years old, to a dance class,I was appalled by the state of the bodies of the children."

 B. "It is very important to appraise this coldly, clearly, pitilessly, especially if one wishes to avoid being influenced by the snobbery of so-called cultural criteria."

 C. "If I know the answer I'll tell you the answer, and if I don't, I'll just respond cleverly."

 D. "In fact, at the time [this strategy] was so surprising that editorials were even written to salute their integrity.
 That trick could only work once."

 E. "With the press, there is no 'off the record.'"